heinc1010/BAMixChecker/README.md

 #### Reference file

-To call with GATK HaplotypeCaller, it requires proper reference sequence file with '.fai' file and '.dict' file for the reference which is the **same** reference used to align your bam files.
+To perform the variant calling using GATK HaplotypeCaller requires an indexed reference sequence file ('.fa' and '.fai' format) and '.dict' format.
+The reference needs to be the **same** reference, which was used to align the reads.

-iGenomes provides 'Ready-To-Use' reference sequence file of various species including human with the annotation files.
+[https://support.illumina.com/sequencing/sequencing_software/igenome.html iGenomes] provides 'Ready-To-Use' reference sequence file of various species including human with the annotation files.

 https://support.illumina.com/sequencing/sequencing_software/igenome.html